2026 Endorsements | CFE PAC

 Evan Hunt is running for Congress in Texas’ 3rd District.
 He is unopposed in the Democratic primary on March 3.
 The Republican incumbent, Keith Self, won re-election in 2024 with 63% of the vote.
 Hunt is a decorated 20-year veteran and combat aviator, a community and business leader, and a family man.
 He is running for Congress to take our country back from extremist agendas and restore the intent of America’s Founding Fathers for constitutional integrity, the rule of law, and a government that works for all.
 Hunt was raised in a mixed faith family and is an ally of our community.

-Christian Menefee is running for Congress in Texas’ 18th District in a runoff election on January 31, 2026.
-In the November 4 special election, he came in first of 16 candidates with 29.4% of the vote.
+Christian Menefee is running for Congress in Texas’ 18th District.
+He has three opponents in the March 3 Democratic primary.
+He won a runoff election on January 31 with 67% of the vote.
+In the November 4, 2025 special election, he came in first of 16 candidates with 29.4% of the vote.
 This is an open seat following the death of Sylvester Turner.
-Christian Menefee has served as the Harris County Attorney since 2021.
+Menefee previously served as the Harris County Attorney.
 He is a Christian and an ally of our community.

 Jon Rosenthal is running for the Texas Railroad Commission.
+He is unopposed in the Democratic primary on March 3.
 This is a statewide election for a powerful state agency that regulates oil and gas, pipelines, and utilities.
 He will be running against Republican Jim Wright (Chairman of the Commission) who won in 2020 with 53% of the vote.
 Jon Rosenthal has been a member of the Texas House of Representatives since 2019.
 He is an agnostic.

 Nate Blouin is running for Congress in Utah’s 1st District.
 This is a newly redrawn district that is heavily Democratic and there are currently five candidates in the Democratic primary on June 23.
 Blouin is a Utah State Senator who defeated the incumbent by over 50 points in 2022.
 He has been one of the most progressive and outspoken members of the Utah Legislature.
 He says, “This race is about whether we meet this moment with courage -- because we’re not going to beat Donald Trump and the billionaires buying influence in Washington unless we’re willing to fight.”
 Blouin is not religious.